sdparsons/splithalf/README.md

               compare = "congruency")
 ```

-## Examples

-This is what you are really here for, isn’t it?

-I am assuming that you have preprocessed your data to remove any
+The following examples assume that you have already processed your data
-outliers, use any cutoffs etc. These functions should be used on the
+to remove outliers, apply any RT cutoffs, etc. A reminder: the data you
-data that you will then create your scores from, i.e. there should not
-be further processing to do before you run any of these.
-If there is,
+input into *splithalf* should be the same as that used to create your
-then these internal consistency reliability estimates will not reflect
+final scores - otherwise the resultant estimates will not accurately
-the reliability of the outcome measurements you actually analyse.
+reflect the reliability of your data.

 ### Questions to ask before running splithalf

 These questions should feed into what settings are appropriate for your
 need, and are aimed to make the *splithalf* function easy to use.

-1.  **What is the type of data you have? **
+1.  **What type of data do you have?**

 Are you interested in response times, or accuracy rates?